hampop/PrehistoricDiner-1.12.2/README.txt

 	"icon": "prehistoricdiner:item_id",
 	"category": "prehistoricdiner:category",

+	The current categories in the code are "recipes" and "utensils".

 4) Next replace "username" with your discord handle or whatever name you prefer after the $(br) you may write a short description about the item